lsst-sqre/gafaelfawr/docs/arch/configuration.rst

 ========================

 It would be ideal if Pydantic could be used directly for settings without rewriting the Pydantic ``Settings`` class into dataclasses.
-However, there are two missing features in the Pydantic system that interfere with this:
+However, there is a missing feature in the Pydantic system that interfere with this.

-#.
-Loading secrets from disk directly in the Pydantic model is difficult.
+There are two options for loading Kubernetes secrets in a pod.
+One is to inject them via environment variables.
+The other is to expose the secrets as files in a temporary file system created by Kubernetes.
+Unfortunately, neither of these work with Pydantic given the constraints of Gafaelfawr.

+The problem with the environment variable approach is that Pydantic does not really support setting individual keys of a nested configuration model via environment variables.
+There are workarounds, but they're awkward and hard to use.
+Gafaelfawr separates its configuration by subsystem so that only the relevant configuration can be passed into that subsystem, which in turn allows centralization of the checks for whether particularly configurations are `None` without littering the code with them.
+This requires injecting secrets into nested configuration models.

+Support for loading secrets from disk doesn't fair much better.
-   Pydantic does support a mechanism for loading configuration keys from disk files, but it doesn't support nested structure, which we want so that the configurations for different internal Gafaelfawr components are kept separate (which in turn simplifies a lot of code that otherwise would have to check for `None` repeatedly).
+Pydantic does support a mechanism for loading configuration keys from disk files, but it doesn't support nested structure.
-#.
-Pydantic provides poor support for loading a YAML file whose file name is not known statically.
-   We have to use ``parse_obj``, which in turn makes some other Pydantic Settings constructor arguments accessible only via static configuration.

 After a couple of tries at using Pydantic directly, the current approach, while somewhat repetitive, seems easier to support.
+It also has the advantage that certain settings can be duplicated into the settings for multiple components during configuration post-processing.

 Passing secrets
 ===============

-There are two common ways to pass secrets into a Kubernetes Pod: pass the secret as an environment variable, or mount it (or less commonly write it) as a file in the Pod and read it from disk.
+As mentioned above, there are two common ways to pass secrets into a Kubernetes Pod: pass the secret as an environment variable, or mount it (or less commonly write it) as a file in the Pod and read it from disk.
 Gafaelfawr uniformly uses the second approach.

 Neither approach is generally recommended by security experts.